Addy-1998/Bip_DTG/README.md

 You can adjust parameters such as `--batch_size`, `--learning_rate`, and others depending on your computational resources and requirements.
 # Graph Visualization

-This project includes a Python script `visualize_graphs.py` that facilitates the visualization of graph structures from `.pt` files using NetworkX and matplotlib.
+This project includes a Python script `visualize_graphs.py` that facilitates the visualization of the temporal bipartite graph from `.pt` files using NetworkX and matplotlib.
 This script automatically loads graph data from `.pt` files located in a specified directory and displays each graph with a spring layout, providing a clear view of nodes and their connections.

 ### Usage